Trump presidency gets social with detailed posts, photos

 Welcome to the social media presidency — and all of the security and ethical challenges it poses.

 DeAgazio also posed for a photo with a man whom he said carries the “nuclear football” for the president.
-He’s since deleted his account, but not before CNN and other news outlets wrote about an open-air situation room — Trump conducting national security business in an area accessible to the public — based on his and other social media accounts.
-DeAgazio did not respond to requests for comment from The Associated Press.
+He’s since deleted his account and did not respond to requests for comment from The Associated Press.

 Most Read Stories